slaclab/rogue/README_anaconda_build.md

 # Building Rogue Inside Anaconda

 This README provides instructions for downloading and building rogue inside an anaconda environment.
+This currently only works for Linux-x64.
+Macos is not yet supported.

 ## Getting Anaconda